John III Sobieski: Commander

-In 1662, he was again elected a deputy to the Sejm, and took part in the work on reforming the military.
+In 1662, he was again elected a deputy to the Sejm and took part in the work on reforming the military.
 He was also a member of the Sejm in 1664 and 1665.
-In between he participated in the Russian campaign of 1663.
-Sobieski remained loyal to the King during the Lubomirski Rebellion of 1665–66, though it was a difficult decision for him.
+In between, he participated in the Russian campaign of 1663.
+Sobieski remained loyal to the King during the Lubomirski Rebellion of 1665–1666, though it was a difficult decision for him.
 He participated in the Sejm of 1665, and after some delays, accepted the prestigious office of the Marshal of the Crown on 18 May that year.
 Around late April or early May 1666 he received another high office of the Commonwealth, that of the Field Crown Hetman.
 Soon afterward, he was defeated at the Battle of Mątwy, and signed the Agreement of Łęgonice on 21 July, which ended the Lubomirski Rebellion.

+Portrait of John III Sobieski in Roman armour and a laurel wreath.

-In October 1667, he achieved another victory over the Cossacks of Petro Doroshenko and their Crimean Tatar allies in the Battle of Podhajce during the Polish–Cossack–Tatar War (1666–71).
+In October 1667, he achieved another victory over the Cossacks of Petro Doroshenko and their Crimean Tatar allies in the Battle of Podhajce during the Polish–Cossack–Tatar War (1666–1671).
 This allowed him to regain his image as a skilled military leader.
-Later that year, in November, his first child, James Louis Sobieski was born in Paris.
+Later that year, in November, his first child, James Louis Sobieski, was born in Paris.
 On 5 February 1668, he achieved the rank of Grand Hetman of the Crown, the highest military rank in the Polish–Lithuanian Commonwealth, and thereby the de facto commander-in-chief of the entire Polish Army.
 Later that year he supported the French candidacy of Louis, Grand Condé for the Polish throne, and after this candidacy fell apart, Philip William, Elector Palatine.
 Following the election of Michał Korybut Wiśniowiecki he joined the opposition faction; he and his allies helped veto several sejms (including the coronation ones), and his attitude once again resulted in him losing popularity among the regular szlachta.
 While his pro-French stance in politics alienated some, his military victories against invading Tatars in 1671 helped him gain other allies.